techidaily/site-facebook/source/_posts/engaging-entirety-group-post-acknowledgement-tactics.md

 2. Type in the**@** symbol and click on**@everyone** right in the post or in a new comment after posting.
 3. All group members will be notified of the mention.

  That's it.
 This simple method will ensure that everyone in your group is aware of any new posts or updates, and allows them to engage with it as they please.
-You shouldn't use this for[boosting Facebook group engagement](https://www.makeuseof.com/how-to-engage-facebook-group-members/) , rather saving this form of mentioning for important notices.
+You shouldn't use this for [boosting Facebook group engagement](https://www.makeuseof.com/how-to-engage-facebook-group-members/) , rather saving this form of mentioning for important notices.
 Facebook restricts the use of the @everyone tag to once daily, so you won't be spamming your group with notifications.

 ## Using the @everyone Tag Responsibly